TiagoMartins14/TiagoMartins14/README.md

 ## 👀 Curiosities
 👩‍💻 I'm currently working on a dApp within a personal project.

-👯‍♀️ I'm looking to collaborate on web3 in real world problems
+👯‍♀️ I'm looking to collaborate in real world problems

 ⛩ I'm currently learning Japanese